Neural Operators for Forward and Inverse Potential-Density Mappings in Classical Density Functional Theory: Numerical Results

 \subsection{cDFT solvers}

-As mentioned above, neural operators can also be trained to predict \(\rho(x)\) from a given external potential \(V_{\text{loc}}(x)\).
-In this case, the density operator \(\Goperator_\rho: V_{\text{loc}} \mapsto \rho\) acts as a surrogate for solving the \acrshort{EL} equation or direct minimization of the grand potential $\Omega$.
-This \acrshort{ML}-based strategy can be implemented using the excess free energy functional or the one-body direct correlation function, derived either analytically or through functional learning.
+As mentioned above, neural operators can also be trained to predict \(\rho(x)\) from external potential \(V_{\text{ext}}(x)\) or background potential \(V_{\text{loc}}(x)\).
+In this case, the primary objective is to calculate the density profile directly from the external potential, thus circumventing the energy-based computations typically required by numerical solvers.
+In other words, the density operator \(\glssymbol{rhooperator}: V_{\text{loc}} \mapsto \rho\) acts as a surrogate for solving the \acrshort{EL} equation or direct minimization of the grand potential \glssymbol{Omega}.

 Picard’s iteration remains the state-of-the-art method for most current applications of \acrshort{cDFT}.
 This method is thus used as the baseline in this study.
-In the operator learning framework, we consider two strategies: (1) solving the \acrshort{EL} equation using Picard’s iteration, and (2) minimizing the grand potential $\Omega$ using the \acrfull{L-BFGS} algorithm.
-Both approaches are driven by the learned functional $\Goperator_{\corrf} : \rho \mapsto \corrf$.
+In the operator learning framework for \(\glssymbol{rhooperator}: V_{\text{loc}} \mapsto \rho\) mapping, we consider two strategies: (1) solving the \acrshort{EL} equation using Picard’s iteration, and (2) minimizing the grand potential \glssymbol{Omega} using the \acrfull{L-BFGS} algorithm.
+Both approaches are driven by the learned functional $\glssymbol{corrfoperator} : \rho \mapsto \corrf$.
 This approach is referred to as operator-\acrshort{DFT}, with the variant implemented via \acrshort{FNO} denoted as \acrshort{FNO}-\acrshort{DFT}, which achieves the best overall performance. \acrshort{ML}-\acrshort{DFT} via quasi-local \acrshort{DNN} is referred to as “Neural-DFT,” following the implementation by Sammüller et al.\cite{Sammüller_2024}.
-In contrast, for direct learning of the operator $\Goperator_{\rho} : V_{\text{loc}} \mapsto \rho$, the \acrshort{FNO}-based model again yields the most accurate results and is presented as the representative example of direct density-based operator learning.
+In contrast, for direct learning of the operator $\glssymbol{rhooperator} : V_{\text{loc}} \mapsto \rho$, the \acrshort{FNO}-based model again yields the most accurate results and is presented as the representative example of direct density-based operator learning.